President & General Manager: Chuck Andre

 The Chiefs organization suffered a major loss in April of 2017 with the passing of longtime Bench Coach Steve Calabresi.

 The Tradition– The Chiefs baseball tradition runs deep, as sons have followed their fathers and grandfathers in wearing the uniform.
 Over the years, playing for the Chiefs became a sandlot baseball fantasy place where batboys became players, ball boys became major league pitchers, and many became baseball legends.
 As former manager Joe O’Donnell (1968-1981) said at a Chiefs reunion banquet, “once a Chief, always a Chief.”
 Still today, Chiefs’ players from decades gone by return to watch their team play.
 There always seems to be a former Chief or two in the crowd.

-Alumni– Through the years, Chiefs mystique, championships and professionalism has remained constant.
-Almost 600 semi-professional ballplayers at one time or another wore the Chiefs uniform.
-It is estimated that over 115 of those players at some point signed a professional baseball contract.
+Alumni– Through the years, Chiefs mystique, championships, and professionalism, has remained constant.
+Almost 600 semi-professional ballplayers at one time or another have worn the Chiefs uniform.
+It is estimated that over 120 of those players at some point signed a professional baseball contract.
 Two former Chiefs have even appeared in the World Series, Mike Pagliarulo with the Minnesota Twins in 1991 and Kevin McGlinchy with the Atlanta Braves in 1999.
 Pagliarulo returned to Chiefs as a member of the 2016 Coaching Staff before being named Hitting Coach of the Miami Marlins prior to the 2017 season.

-Maplewood Park & South Broadway Field at Malden Catholic Located in Malden, Massachusetts– The Chiefs play their night games on the artificial surface of Maplewood Park and the newly constructed and soon to be renamed adjacent South Broadway Field.
-Both facilities are located on the campus of Malden Catholic.
+Maplewood Park at Malden Catholic Located in Malden, Massachusetts– The Chiefs play their night games on the artificial surface of Maplewood Park that is located on the campus of Malden Catholic.